isomerpages/moe-poiching/_cca/Performing Arts/Brass Band.md

 **SYF 2019 Celebrations In The Community Band Jamboree @ Our Tampines Hub**

-On 7th July 2019, the PCS Brass Band had the honour to perform at the Festive Plaza for the **SYF 2019 Celebrations In The Community Band Jamboree @ Our Tampines Hub.** Under the steadfast batonship of our band conductor Mr Aw, our band serenaded the audiences with popular tunes like “Moonlight In The Town”, “Loco-motion”, “Final Countdown” and “Cataclysm”.
+On 7th&nbsp;July 2019, the PCS Brass Band had the honour to perform at the Festive Plaza for the&nbsp;**SYF 2019 Celebrations In The Community Band Jamboree @ Our Tampines Hub.**&nbsp;Under the steadfast batonship of our band conductor Mr Aw, our band serenaded the audiences with popular tunes like “Moonlight In The Town”, “Loco-motion”, “Final Countdown” and “Cataclysm”.
 The audiences enjoyed the performances very much.
-The band appreciates the continuous support, help and encouragement from our ever faithful, dedicated band alumni members and our dear parent volunteers who have contributed in every possible way.
+The band&nbsp;appreciates the continuous support, help and encouragement from our ever faithful, dedicated band alumni members and our dear parent volunteers who have contributed in every possible way.

 ![](/images/eas1_jul.jpg)
 ![](/images/eas2_jul.jpg)